Umesh-Phendarkar/aws-eks-platform-terraform/README.md

-Enterprise GenAI Platform on AWS EKS with Terraform
+Build an Enterprise-style GenAI Platform on AWS EKS using Terraform, Docker,FastAPI, Kubernetes, and ingress routing.
+The platform exposes AI APIs through containerized microservices.